Inwerpsel/use-theme-editor/README.md

   Here's a long list / braindump of some in progress work and ideas.
 I'll gradually convert some to issues.
 </summary>

-### STALLED
-- Facilitate other variables as a value
-  - Needs to be aware of types, which is currently handled in a very ad-hoc way.
-Setting up proper type handling requires some focus, so I'll first wrap up other in progress stuff.

 ### IN PROGRESS
 - Improve state management
   - Move top level state that uses useResumableReducer down
-    - External store is very efficient, allows minimizing render complexity
-    - Trade off: A large amount of notifiers possibly performs worse (e.g. large list => don't use in lists > certain size?)
-    - Investigate impact on React's ability to render concurrently
-    - Move local storage out of React this way?
     - Complex state (open groups) vs many keys (open variable controls) vs reducer (theme editor)?
       - complex state (without reducer):
         - pro: less work performed by store, less keys to change detect, stable amount of instances